 6 - Test (view in Output Window)

 After you've activated the Adaptive Overlay feature for the Layout of all three overlays, you'll want to check your work.
-To do this, you'll have to set the change the Output Window's Globals - Layout setting.
+To do this, you'll have to change the Output Window's Globals - Layout setting.
 We'll do this for the "9x16 (Portrait)" overlay.

 A - Set the Global